xdy/xdy-pf2e-workbench/README.md

         * Effect that you can use to change Focus Point Maximum of a character
         * Effect that you can use to implement ABP, "Another Alternative Bonus Progression" (by @crackjackflood) and an accompanying 'Feat' to add it to a character.
-        * (Deprecated) A set of effects that can be used to grant most conditions for a certain amount of time.
-They are named like "Effect: Condition for 1 hour (modifiable)" (Use the "Condition Manager" macro from the " Symon-provided macros" compendium instead.)
     * The compendium "PF2e Workbench Macros (xdy-pf2e-workbench-macros)" contains a few macros you might find useful.
         * 'Basic Action Macros' shows a dialog with a button for most macros, with bonus and whether you're the best in the party at that action (a setting to turn this off exists). (